dumspiro44/work/replit.md

 -   **Batch Processing**: Content blocks are extracted and translated in batches to optimize API usage and efficiency.
 -   **Meta Field Support**: The WordPress REST API automatically provides `_fields` with meta and Polylang-specific data.
 -   **Content Type Auto-Detection**: The system automatically identifies the page builder or content type for each post/page.
--   **Smart Chunking for Large Content**: Large articles (>500 chars) are automatically split into logical chunks, translated separately, then reassembled.
-Chunk size optimized for MyMemory API reliability.
+-   **Smart Chunking for Large Content**: Large articles (>8000 chars) are automatically split into logical chunks, translated separately, then reassembled.
+Optimized for Gemini API reliability.
--   **Retry Mechanism**: Built-in retry logic (3 attempts with exponential backoff) for API resilience against intermittent failures.
+-   **Retry Mechanism**: Built-in retry logic (3 attempts with exponential backoff) for Gemini API resilience against quota limits.
 -   **UI/UX**: Emphasis on a clean, modern interface using Shadcn UI, adhering to a New York-style aesthetic.
 -   **Content Archiving**: Implements an archive request system with an approval workflow, allowing content to be moved to "draft" status rather than deleted.
 It includes dynamic date-based content discovery and statistics.
 -   **Content Correction**: Features analysis of WordPress category descriptions to detect and reorganize broken HTML catalogs into new WordPress posts, updating category descriptions with clean text.